 I do this because I want to fully reap the rewards of the detox and not diminish its health properties.
 When it is time for me to eat, I usually start light with eggs or yogurt.
-I like something that can easily be digested to get myself going.
+I like something that is easily digestible to start the day.

-After this detox I am lighter on my feet, I feel purified if you will, and am ready to face my day head on.
+After this detox I am lighter on my feet, I feel purified, and I am ready to face my day.

 If you want to give this detox a health boost, you can also add ginger or turmeric to it.
-Ginger is great for muscle health including your heart – your mental health, your reproductive system, and it can help prevent cancer.
+Ginger is great for muscle health.
+It can also improves your heart health, mental health, your reproductive system, and it can help prevent cancer.
 Turmeric helps with anti-inflammation, increased brain functionality, combating aging, and reducing levels of depression.

 2. Apple Ginger Turmeric Shot

-I just mentioned all of the benefits of both Ginger and Turmeric; So, I might as well include my Apple Ginger Turmeric Shot as the second detox you should incorporate into your life.
+Apple Ginger Turmeric Shot is the second detox you should incorporate into your life.

 The apple added to the ginger and turmeric turns what were already beneficial ingredients, into complete power houses!
-I recommend this as a shot because the goal of this detox is to give you a health and energy boost.
+The goal of this detox is to give you a health and energy boost.
 The apple complements the ginger and turmeric by providing healthy carbs for energy, fiber, vitamin C, and other helpful antioxidants.